 Your left hemisphere is typically the most dominant portion of your brain.
 Mainly it controls your ability to talk, read, write, or do mathematical calculations.

+True.
 Your frontal lobe is often the one injured from motor vehicle accidents.
 Most of all, this is due to most crashes being rear-enders.
 So this is what results in the front and rear cars pushing forward with force and stopping rapidly.

 - Frontal Lobe is About Personality and Emotions.